llm-bible/llm-bible.github.io/_publications/hagendorff2023human.markdown

 bibkey: hagendorff2023human
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.07622"}
-tags: ['Ethics and Bias', 'Model Architecture', 'GPT', 'Merging']
+tags: ['Model Architecture', 'GPT', 'Ethics and Bias', 'Merging']
 ---
 Large language models (LLMs) are currently at the forefront of intertwining AI systems with human communication and everyday life.
 Therefore, it is of